Sample-Based Synthesis

 1. Looping

+Looping extends the duration of sampled sounds played by a musical keyboard.
+If the musician holds down a key, the sampler should scan “ seamlessly” through the note until the musician releases the key.
+Furthermore, this is done by specifying beginning and ending “loop points“ in the sampled sound.
+After the attack of the note is finished, the sampler reads repeatedly through the looper part of the wavetable until the key is released.
 Most of the latest samplers provide automatic methods for finding prospective loop points.
 One of these methods is to perform pitch detection on the sampled sound.
-This means that the pitch detection algorithm searches for repeating pattern in the wavetable that indicate a fundamental pitch period.
+This means that the pitch detection algorithm searches for repeating patterns in the wavetable that indicate a fundamental pitch period.
 Therefore, the pitch period is the time interval that spans one cycle of a periodic waveform.
-Once the pitch has been estimated, the sampler suggest a pair of loop points that match same number of the pitch periods in the waveform.
-This kind of algorithm tends to create smooth loops that are constant in pitch.
+Once the pitch has been estimated, the sampler suggests a pair of loop points that match the same number of pitch periods in the waveform.
+This algorithm tends to create smooth loops that are constant in pitch.

-2. Pitch shifting
+2. Pitch Shifting

 Method 1: